Sidney Kimmel Comprehensive Cancer Center At Johns Hopkins

 -

-New vaccine aims to stop pancreatic cancer before it starts
+Could a vaccine stop pancreatic cancer before it starts?

-⭐️ VACCINE ⭐️ Recruiting nowThis early-stage study tests a vaccine designed to train the immune system to attack cells with a specific mutation (mutant KRAS) that can lead to pancreatic cancer.
-The vaccine is given to people who are at high risk due to family history or pancreatic abnormalities.
-The main go…
+⭐️ VACCINE ⭐️ Recruiting nowThis early-stage study tests a vaccine designed to train the immune system to attack cells with a mutated KRAS gene, which is common in pancreatic cancer.
+The vaccine is given to people at high risk due to family history or pancreatic cysts.
+The main goals are to see if the vacci…

 Phase: PHASE1 • Sponsor: Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins • Aim: ⭐️ VACCINE ⭐️